Good negotiators recognize the negotiating tactics and style of the other party.

 "I don't remember agreeing to that…"

-What it means: How convenient!
-Your buyer has "forgotten" what they agreed to!
+What it means: Your buyer has "forgotten" what they agreed to, giving them the opportunity to reframe or renegotiate the deal.

 How to respond: Avoid the possibility of this issue altogether by keeping and sharing notes with your potential buyer after all meetings.
 If you do encounter this problem, let them know that if they agreed to it, they agreed.
 Stick to your convictions if they're trying to eliminate a crucial part of the deal.